Skip to main content

 'Contributions to the literature' section

-All 'Research' papers submitted to Archives of Public Health must include a bulleted statement describing what the paper, if published, would add to the literature.
+All papers submitted to Archives of Public Health must include a bulleted statement describing what the paper, if published, would add to the literature.

 The statement should consist of three to five bullet points of no more than 100 words in total.
 Authors should not simply restate their findings or conclusions; the statement must contextualize the paper in the full public health literature and provide a succinct statement about what it adds.
 The statement will be useful in assessing priority for publication and, once having undergone peer review and acceptance with the manuscript, will be included at the beginning of the published article both in the HTML and PDF formats.